-Cherries are popular because of their sweet and juicy characteristics, but more and more research suggests that cherries are extremely beneficial to your health too.
-So what are the benefits of cherries, and what makes them so beneficial?
+Cherries are popular because of their sweet and juicy characteristics, and more and more research suggests that they are extremely beneficial to your health too.
+What are the benefits of cherries, and what makes cherry nutrition so beneficial?

 The benefits of cherries come from their high levels of antioxidants that fight free radical damage and protect our cells.
 Recent research also indicates that cherries help remove excess body fat and increase melatonin.
 This supports a healthy sleep cycle.